dakman/mysol/README.md

 ### Operation Steps
 1. **Connect Wallet:** Link your wallet via the UI.
-2. **Burn Rules:** Set your Daily Limit and Enforcement Days.
-Once initialized, the blockchain enforces these rules—no exceptions.
+2. **Burn Rules:** Set your Daily Limit (for both SOL and USDC) and Enforcement Days.
-3. **Fund:** Send SOL to the Vault PDA.
+3. **Fund:** Send SOL or USDC to the Vault PDA address shown in the dashboard.
 4. **Spend:** Withdraw as needed.
-The dApp provides a live dashboard showing your "Remaining Today" balance and a usage progress bar.
+The dApp provides a live dashboard showing your "Remaining Today" balance.

 ---